Whisky

 +Are supermarket whiskies actually any good?

 Some are excellent for the price.
 Aldi and Lidl both have own-label bottlings that punch above their pound figure.
-We have tasted every Aldi whisky and every Lidl whisky and reviewed them blind — the reviews are linked above.
-Both supermarkets carry at least two bottles worth the rack space.
+We have reviewed every Aldi whisky and every Lidl whisky — research-based guides built on price-per-unit, sourcing, and the results of independent competitions that judge blind (the IWSC, ISC and Scotch Whisky Masters) — and both supermarkets carry at least two bottles worth the rack space.
+The reviews are linked above.

 +What is the difference between blended Scotch and single malt?